Arsalan-M-H/netflix-eda-project/README.md

 -	Performed exploratory data analysis using Python to clean, manipulate, aggregate and visualise the data.
 -	Created cleaned datasets, one for movies and one for tv shows.
--	Built 2 dashboards for movies
+-	Built 2 dashboards for movies.
--	Built 2 dashboards for tv shows
+-	Built 2 dashboards for tv shows.
 -	Created a Tableau Story consisting of the relevant dashboards for better storytelling.
--	Uploaded project files to GitHub and visualisations to Tableau Public
+-	Uploaded project files to GitHub and visualisations to Tableau Public.

 Project File Structure